uk000/goto/scenarios.md

 # Scenario: Count number of requests received at each service instance (Pod/VM) for certain headers
 One of the basic things we may want to track is, to observe a client's or proxy's behavior in terms of distributing traffic load across various endpoints of a service.
 While many clients/proxies may provide metrics to inform you about the number of requests it sent per service endpoint (IP), but what if you wanted to track it by headers: i.e., how many requests received per service endpoint per header.

-The `goto` tool can be used to achieve this simply by putting a `goto` instance in proxy mode in front of each service instance, and enable tracking for the specific headers you wish to track.
+The `goto` tool can be used to achieve this simply by putting a `goto` instance in proxy mode in front of each service instance and enable tracking for the specific headers you wish to track.
 Let's look at the sample API calls with the assumption of two service instances `http://service-1` and `http://service-2`, and a `goto` instance in front of each service, `http://goto-1` and `http://goto-2`.

 Clear and add tracking headers to `goto` instances: